mandulaj/wake-cli/README.md

 ####Up
   `wake up <MAC>|<name>`
-  Use this command to wake up a deveice using a speciffic mac or the name stored in the database.
+  Use this command to wake up a device using a specific mac or the name stored in the database.

 ###List
   `wake list`
-  Use this command to print a small table of all the saved MAC's and the names you gave them.
+  Use this command to print a small table of all the saved MACs and the names you gave them.

 ###Add
   `wake add <name> <MAC>`